5 Stages Of Marine Machinery Installation On Ships

 (ix) The pipe elbow in the suction line should be a long radius elbow

-(x) Inlet piping should be of same or larger than the inlet nozzle
+(x) Inlet piping should be of the same or larger than the inlet nozzle

-(xi) Isolation valve: Isolation valve should be provided in the inlet and outlet side of the equipment.
+(xi) Isolation valve: An isolation valve should be provided in the inlet and outlet side of the equipment.
 In certain cases, spectacle blinds are required in the inlet and outlet side to isolate the system

 (xii) Strainers: Strainers should be located between the inlet isolation valve and equipment inlet connection.
-When the large accumulation of foreign particles is expected, duplex strainers shall be used.
+When a large accumulation of foreign particles is expected, duplex strainers shall be used.

 (xiii) Pipe supports: Machinery inlet and outlet piping shall be supported as near as possible to the equipment.
-All the spring hanger turn buckle lock nut should be checked for tightness.
+All the spring hanger turn buckle lock nuts should be checked for tightness.
 Piping spring hangers should be installed prior to the final shaft alignment.
 Verify there are no visible gaps between the pipe support and piping.
-In the case of eccentric reducer in pipe rack, the flat side has to face bottom for maximum contact.
+In the case of an eccentric reducer in the pipe rack, the flat side has to face the bottom for maximum contact.